 Pharmacology Antihypertensives #8

-A patient is taking the diuretic furosemide and is asking the nurse about foods with potassium content.
-Which statement by the patient indicates accurate understanding after nurse instructions?
+A client is taking the diuretic furosemide and is asking the nurse about foods with potassium content.
+Which statement by the client indicates accurate understanding after nurse instructions?

 - "I will take furosemide along with my hypertensive medication."